Calculate NCA Parameters and Fit Model to PK/PD Data Using SimBiology Model Analyzer App

 Next, look at the residual distribution plot.
 Click results from the LastRun folder.
 Then click Residual Dist from the Plot section on the Home tab.

-Compared to the residual distributions of the constant error model, the residual distributions from the exponential error model look more normal, indicating that the exponential error model indeed fits the data better.
+Compared to the residual distributions of the constant error model, the residual distributions from the exponential error model look more normal, indicating that the exponential error model fits the data better.

 Another way to assess the quality of fit results is to compute 95% confidence intervals for the estimated parameters and model predictions — that is, model simulation results using the estimated parameters.
 This step requires Statistics and Machine Learning Toolbox™.